ethereum/ethereum-org/views/content/greeter.md

 #### Getting other people to interact with your code

-In order to other people to run your contract they need two things: the address where the contract is located and the ABI (Application Binary Interface) which is a sort of user manual, describing the name of its functions and how to call them to your JavaScript console.
+In order for other people to run your contract they need two things: the address where the contract is located and the ABI (Application Binary Interface) which is a sort of user manual, describing the name of its functions and how to call them to your JavaScript console.
 In order to get each of them run these commands:

     greeterCompiled.greeter.info.abiDefinition;
     greeter.address;